Skip to content

 Parties will have an equal opportunity to suggest witnesses and other evidence.
 Additional investigation may be undertaken.
 The investigation will include an objective evaluation of all relevant evidence.
 All persons involved with the investigation, hearings and other parts of the process shall be free from actual bias or conflicts of interest and properly trained.

 After the matter is investigated, the investigator shall prepare a report summarizing the evidence, making findings, and making recommendations including sanctions where warranted.
 The Dean of Students will review the report and evidence, request additional investigation, if necessary, then make a determination based upon a preponderance of the evidence standard whether or not a violation has occurred.
 If a violation has occurred, the Dean of Students shall make a determination as to the measures necessary to address the matter.
 If misconduct sanctions are appropriate, the Dean of Students shall make a determination as to an appropriate sanction.
 (See Sanctions section.)
-All parties shall be provided written notice of the outcome of the investigation (“Outcome Letter”).
+All parties shall be provided with written notice of the outcome of the investigation (“Outcome Letter”).
 The Outcome Letter shall include findings from the investigation and information regarding the right to seek reconsideration or request a hearing.

 At any point in the proceedings, and where appropriate, an informal resolution may be attempted by the college with the agreement of both Parties.
 An informal resolution that is agreed upon by all parties (for example, mutual no-contact orders, restitution for unintentional property damage, educational projects, etc.) may be entered into.
 This may terminate or suspend further proceedings.